coreos/etcd-operator/README.md

 This is used to request the persistent volume to store the backup data.
 See [other backup options](doc/user/backup_config.md).

-To enable backup, create an etcd cluster with [backup enabled spec](example/example-etcd-cluster-with-backup.yaml).
+To enable backup, create an etcd cluster with [backup enabled spec](example/example-etcd-cluster-with-backup.yaml) that specifies the above storage class name.

 ```
 $ kubectl create -f example/example-etcd-cluster-with-backup.yaml